bertiqwerty/exmex/Readme.md

 let result = eval_str("sin(73)")?;
 ```
 To create an expression with variables that represents a mathematical function you can
-use curly brackets as in
+use any string that does not define an operator as in
 ```rust
 let expr = parse_with_default_ops::<f64>("2*{x}^3-4/{z}")?;
 ```